PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 both monitored conversions record zero process-tree SWAP.
 IAT-LLIE and OSNet provide measured zero-owner controls at all five boundaries.

+Static shape fixed-point reconciliation and its pure inference helpers are isolated in `static_shape_reconciliation.py`.
+The module owns Slice and StridedSlice extents, BatchMatMul broadcasting, reduction axes, Squeeze, rank-four signature propagation, Conv/pool output dimensions, and the cross-op fixed-point resolver.
+The historical lowerer private names remain thin wrappers, preserving direct test and internal call compatibility without making the new internal type part of the public API.

+The reconciler retains its exact 32-sweep ceiling, operator order, per-op guards, dynamic-signature preservation, constant updates, and update counter.
+When a caller supplies `ModelIRGraphIndex`, the producer table is derived from that shared index; standalone callers retain the historical producer-table construction.
+The pass does not mutate topology and performs no consumer-map scan.
+Extraction therefore removes the multi-op decision tree from central lowering context without changing convergence semantics or pass scheduling.

+Tier 3 `rf-detr-nano.onnx` establishes real ownership across 29 production
+invocations.
+Six are non-zero with update counts `141,16,16,138,16,6`, for 333 total tensor updates.
+All 29 counts and every float32, float16, and correspondence artifact are identical across extraction, with zero monitored process-tree SWAP.
+IAT-LLIE provides a 29-invocation zero-owner control.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter